See also “Library > Sant Kirpal Singh — Circular Letters > Instructions for Seekers after Truth”

 - Brahmcharya or life of Chastity: it includes continence in thoughts, words and deeds.
 We must not cast covetous eyes on others nor entertain impure thoughts within, for “Chastity is life and sexuality is death.”
 If we want to tread the Path of Life Eternal, we must be chaste and clean both within and without.

 - Prem or love for all living creatures and more so for all human beings.
 Let there be hatred for none.
 The entire manifestation is the handiwork of God and must therefore be loved and respected.
 “He who does not know love, cannot know God.”

 - Nishkam Seva or Selfless Service to all living creatures in sorrow or distress.
 If one limb of the body is in torture, the other limbs can have no rest.
 “Service before self” should therefore be our motto in life.

-II.
-To practice these Three Purities – in diet, livelihood and conduct
+Practice these Three Purities — in diet, livelihood and conduct.

 The above prohibitions apply equally to all kinds of alcoholic drinks, intoxicants, opiates and narcotic drugs, as they tend to dull our consciousness and make us morbid.

 “The body is the temple of the living God” and it must therefore be kept scrupulously clean.
 Any prospective candidate for initiation should therefore try the vegetarian diet for at least three to six months, to ensure that he or she can adhere to it, when put on the Path.